fmalik1212/devops01/README.md

 2. test checks mvn whcih is maven is installed
 3. test check java is installed

-# Build the spring boot application
+# Build and deployment of the spring boot application
-mvn compile test package is run in the shell commond inside jenskin to build this maven project if buit is scuccessful that means unit test and build test is successfull
+"mvn compile test package" command will run in the shell command inside jenskin to build and deploy this maven project if this is scuccessful that means unit test and build test is successfull

 # Post buit job
 its a a file write in the workspace.